priendeau/Fnct.d/README.rst

  While the mechanism can not be directly see from calling it directly from Command-Shell it get on with eval and it's optimized to work with simple Executive-Evaluative Brace only the DebugDisplay option will let you see the result.
 Information are ouputed on /dev/stderr.

  Comment over VTVIsTransHadScrip
-  like Awk Script and it's a mechanism totally non-interactive ans pass-throught do directly to this action, with dependancy of VTVITransformScript, VTVAppsScripter, VTVAppsScripterOpt, theses options are not certified yet.
+  like Awk Script and it's a mechanism totally non-interactive ans pass-through do directly to this action, with dependancy of VTVITransformScript, VTVAppsScripter, VTVAppsScripterOpt, theses options are not certified yet.
  ValueToVariable Prefixed-Variable informations

  Boolean Notice Prefixed Variable:

- VTVIsArrayStyleInsert	Set True/False ArrayStyle is a declaration passed throught a variable and fastest way to pass theses elements are with separator or common method is « Comma Separated Value ».
+ VTVIsArrayStyleInsert	Set True/False ArrayStyle is a declaration passed through a variable and fastest way to pass theses elements are with separator or common method is « Comma Separated Value ».
 Further Information seek second part.
  VTVIsTransformed	Set True/False Reserved and Obsoleted until all the function exception will be tested.
  VTVIsTransHadScrip	Set True/False This Prefixed-Variable is Unique and only accept VTVIsArrayStyleInsert and activate the uses of independent script.
  VTVIsDebugDisplay	Set True/False Allow outputing Debug Statement.